 Many employers, especially mid-sized and large companies (non-profits too), conduct police clearance searches as part of a background check.
 If your criminal record pops up the employer may think twice about hiring you.

 There are several ways to handle this.
 One is to apply for an official pardon.
 This will eventually seal your record so that it won’t appear in a background check.
-But if you your record is still visible, being upfront – with a compelling explanation – can be your best approach.
+But if your record is still visible, being upfront – with a compelling explanation – can be your best approach.

 Background Checks vs. Reference Checks